accelerate-usa/tutor-data-standard/README.md

 Welcome to the Data Alignment and Tutoring Assessment Standards (DATAS)!
 Here's what we do:
 1. We define the technical standard for tutoring data interoperability between schools, districts, providers, and platforms.
 1. We provide an easily adaptable, universally adoptable framework for collecting and sharing tutoring implementation data.
-1. We create tools that build leverage the data standard in practical ways (dashboards, analyses, model regulations, template DSAs).
+1. We create tools that  leverage the data standard in practical ways (dashboards, analyses, model regulations, template DSAs).

 Feel free to read more about us below, or jump straight to the [quick start](#quick-start)!